HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/api.md

 SignalR is a free and open-source software library for Microsoft ASP.NET that allows server code to send asynchronous notifications to client-side web applications.
 In other words, you can communicate with the user from the server in real-time, without the server blocking for a response by the user.
-SignalR is a solution that provides an abstraction layer on top of WebSockets, making it easier and faster to add realtime web functionality to apps
+SignalR is a solution that provides an abstraction layer on top of WebSockets, making it easier and faster to add realtime web functionality to apps.

+SignalR provides an API for creating server-to-client remote procedure calls (RPC).
+The RPCs invoke functions on clients from server-side .NET Core code.
+SignalR uses hubs to communicate between clients and servers.
+A hub is a high-level pipeline that allows a client and server to call methods on each other.

 ## Remote Procedure call